 There is lots more info the inquiring mind can chew over on that site.

 I suppose, if anything, this should give us all pause to re-think our Gas shortage.
 It is being sold by the MSM as a crude oil shortage when in fact we have plenty of crude.
 What we don’t have in the US is refineries!
-We need two or three times as many as we have and soon.
-But, unless Congress steps in and forces the EPA to back off some of it’s hamstringing rules so the petroleum industry can build new refineries thane we have only begun to feel the pinch at the pumps!
+We need two or three times as many as we have…. and soon.
+But, unless Congress steps in and forces the EPA to back off some of it’s hamstringing rules so the petroleum industry can build new refineries then we have only begun to feel the pinch at the pumps!